 Other common symptoms include skin tags, acne, oily skin, dandruff, hair loss, male pattern balding, pelvic pain, high level of triglycerides in the blood, skin tags and infertility.

 Asian women are less likely to develop hirsutism than other ethnic backgrounds.
 PCOS increases the tendency towards central obesity but there are conflicting facts about whether visceral or subcutaneous abdominal fat is increased, unchanged, or decreased in women.

 Causes of Polycystic Ovary Syndrome

-It is a heterogeneous disorder with uncertain causes, but there is some evidence that it is a genetic disorder which comes from familial clustering of cases, greater incidence in monozygotic compared with dizygotic twins and heritability of endocrine and metabolic features of PCOS.
-Some clinical evidence indicates that exposure to higher than normal levels of androgens and anti-Mullerian hormone (AMH) in fetal life increases the risk of developing PCOS.
+It is a heterogeneous disorder with uncertain causes, but there is some evidence that it is a genetic disorder that comes from familial clustering of cases, the greater incidence in monozygotic compared with dizygotic twins, and the heritability of endocrine and metabolic features of PCOS.
+Some clinical evidence indicates that exposure to higher-than-normal levels of androgens and anti-Mullerian hormone (AMH) in fetal life increases the risk of developing PCOS.

-There is not a single specific test to detect the presence of PCOS but the condition can be diagnosed by medical history, physical exams (including pelvic exam) and blood tests to check levels of different hormones, cholesterol, and glucose.
+There is not a single specific test to detect the presence of PCOS but the condition can be diagnosed by medical history, physical exams (including a pelvic exam), and blood tests to check levels of different hormones, cholesterol, and glucose.

 A transvaginal ultrasound is also advised to observe the uterus and ovary closely.

 Treatment of PCOS

 The primary treatment aims at improving lifestyle and eating habits.
 The aims of treatment can be classified as follows: